onefoursix/streamsets-job-template-service/README.md

 - The REST API is implemented using Flask in the file [job_template_service.py](python/job_template_service.py)

-- Assume we want to call a Job Template named <code>REST API to Google Cloud Storage</code> that expects this set of runtime parameters:
+- Assume we want to create an run an instance of a Job Template named <code>REST API to Google Cloud Storage</code> that expects this set of runtime parameters:

 <img src="images/job-template-params.png" alt="job-template-params" width="300" />